Gazook89/plaympls/index.md

 <!-- markdownlint-disable first-line-h1 -->

 -----

 <div style='text-align:center'>
-<h2>Nov 28th Meeting</h2>
-Join us at Bethlehem Covenant Church at 7pm for our first community meeting to develop an organizational structure and connect with neighbors.
-If you cannot make it in person, use the <strong>Zoom link</strong> below to join virtually.
-Please use the <strong>Nov 28th Survey</strong> link to tell us how you would like to participate, and leave any other comments/questions you may have.

-See you there!

-<a class='cta' href='https://us02web.zoom.us/j/86708032165?pwd=WXdsbDdNclBjeit2NU5QRXB2Q2hLUT09' target="_blank" rel="noopener noreferrer">Nov 28th Zoom Link</a>
+Wondering how you can get involved in the effort to preserve local access to your playground?
+Fill out the below form and someone will reach out to you with more info!
+Thanks!

-<a class='cta' href='https://docs.google.com/forms/d/e/1FAIpQLScLmhXNIg_hJZWXdXx5XVr6FZKLseZBmREgw5_3mbMRJCx0Dg/viewform' target="_blank" rel="noopener noreferrer">Nov 28th Survey</a>
+<a class='cta' href='https://docs.google.com/forms/d/e/1FAIpQLScLmhXNIg_hJZWXdXx5XVr6FZKLseZBmREgw5_3mbMRJCx0Dg/viewform' target="_blank" rel="noopener noreferrer">Engagement Survey</a>

-<a class='cta' href='https://forms.gle/8gTiYd5SKM1xhhom8' target="_blank" rel="noopener noreferrer">Meeting RSVP (Google Forms)</a>

 <hr>